-First thing’s first – let’s kick start this article with a little numbers-for-scale: at the time of writing, there are about 2,000 fashion, interiors & beauty media professionals using Flaunter…and our content team speak to a lot of them on the regular.
+First thing’s first – let’s kick start this article with a little numbers-for-scale: at the time of writing, there are about 2,000 fashion, interiors & beauty media professionals using Flaunter…and our content team speak to a lot of them, regularly.
 If you aren’t familiar with Flaunter, our content library is a little bit of a middle ground between brands/PRs and media.
 This means we’ve been privy to some very honest feedback and pain points media are feeling as they go about building out their next story, and the consistency in the questions we’re asked is astounding.

 To help you sharpen your PR-game, our media team put their heads together to create this list of the 10 things the media are always asking for…